-The I-20 is a multi-purpose document issued by a U.S. government-approved educational institution certifying that a student has been admitted to a full-time study program and that the student has demonstrated sufficient financial resources to stay in the U.S. The I-20 is officially titled the “Certificate of Eligibility” because it allows an individual to apply for an F-1 student visa at a U.S. embassy or consulate abroad.
+The I-20 is a multi-purpose document issued by a U.S. government-approved educational institution certifying that a student has been admitted to a full-time study program and has demonstrated sufficient financial resources to stay in the United States.
+The I-20 is officially titled the “Certificate of Eligibility” because it allows an individual to apply for an F-1 student visa at a U.S. embassy or consulate abroad.

 Effective June 26, 2015, the U.S. Department of Homeland Security introduced an updated version of the Form I-20.
 If you still have old versions of the I-20, be sure to keep them for your records, but use the newest version for travel or other purposes.

-No. If a student is maintaining a status other than F-1 in the U.S., an 1-20 is not needed.
+No. If a student is maintaining a status in the United States other than F-1, an I-20 is not needed.
 Dependent children in E, H, I, J, L, M, N, 0, P, R, or S status must change status after their 21st birthday.
-Students at UC Berkeley who are in a dependent child status and are approaching the 21st birthday should see an International Student Advisor in Berkeley International Office for information about changing nonimmigrant status to F-1.
+Students who are at UC Berkeley in a dependent child status and approaching their 21st birthday should see an International Student Adviser at Berkeley International Office for information about changing their nonimmigrant status to F-1.

-After a school completes the admissions process, the school collects necessary financial support and identification documentation for admitted international students requesting F-1 status.
+After a school completes the admissions process, it collects necessary financial support and identification documentation for admitted international students requesting F-1 status.
 Those student names and biographic information are entered into a U.S. government database called SEVIS (Student and Exchange Visitor Information System).
-The SEVIS database processes the information and produces an I-20.
+SEVIS processes the information and produces an I-20.
 The school official (called the Designated School Official or DSO) prints and signs the I-20 and then delivers it to the student.
-If a student needs to update or change information on the I-20, the DSO makes these requests through SEVIS to produce a new document.
+If a student needs to update or change information on their I-20, the DSO makes these requests through SEVIS to produce a new document.